Farm Partnerships | Their importance & how to avoid disputes Skip to content

 • Will the partnership continue?

-• How will the interest of the partner be valued?
+• How will the interest of the partners be valued?

 • Can new partners join the partnership?

-• How will the former partner be paid out?
+• How will a leaving partner be paid out?

 • How are disputes to be dealt with?

-If there is no agreement, on the face of it partners are to share profits equally, and when issues like the above arise the partnership will have to fall back on the 1890 Partnership Act or look at the previous history and accounts of the partnership.
+If there is no agreement, on the face of it partners are to share profits equally, and when issues like the above arise the partnership will have to fall back on the 1890 Act and look at the previous history and accounts of the partnership.

-It is also important to document how often meetings take place, to make sure they are minuted, and to keep accounts, to specify when partners are allowed to withdraw profits (“drawings“) and if disputes do arise, how those disputes will be dealt with.
+It is also important to document how often meetings take place, to make sure they are minuted, to keep accounts, to specify when partners are allowed to withdraw profits (“drawings”), and, if disputes do arise, how those disputes will be dealt with.

 Stay up to date with our latest industry news